gildor2/UEViewer/README.md

 be initiated with launching *build.sh --64*.

 ### Linux
-This system has everything what is required for build by default.
-You'll only need to install SDL2 development package (and of course gcc).
+Linux system has the most of dependencies by default.
+You'll need to install the following development packages if they're not available on your system: SDL2, zlib, libpng.
+Of course, you'll also need gcc for compiling the project.
 To build UE Viewer, simply execute the following command from terminal

     ./build.sh

+When compiling for Linux, project will use system's zlib and libpng libraries.
+If you want to bundle (statically link) them into umodel executable, you may find and comment the following line in *common.project*

+	USE_SYSTEM_LIBS = 1

+In this case, Linux build will be performed in the same way as Windows build, with compiling and bundling mentioned libraries.

 ### Visual Studio Code
 UE Viewer contains project files needed for opening and running it from [Visual Studio Code](https://code.visualstudio.com/).